Loi Ejercito

-Luisa Pimentel Ejército–Estrada (/tl/; born June 2, 1930), commonly known as Loi Ejército, is a Filipina politician and physician who last served as a Senator of the Philippines from 2001 to 2007.
+Luisa Fernández Pimentel-Ejército (/tl/; born June 2, 1930), commonly known as Loi Ejército, is a Filipina politician and physician who last served as a Senator of the Philippines from 2001 to 2007.
 She is married to former Philippine President Joseph Ejercito Estrada, and was the twelfth First Spouse of the Philippines from 1998 to 2001.
 Her son, Jinggoy Ejercito Estrada, is an incumbent senator since 2022 and previously from 2004 to 2016.

 Early life and career

 Ejercito was born Luisa Fernandez Pimentel on June 2, 1930 to Rufino Pimentel and Manuela Fernandez (1907–1994).
 She grew up and received her primary and secondary education in the town of Iba in Zambales.
 She later pursued higher education at University of Santo Tomas, where she obtained an associate in arts degree from the College of Liberal Arts in 1949 and doctor of medicine in 1954.
 After which, she worked as a professor at the university's Faculty of Medicine and Surgery and as a physician at the University of Santo Tomas Hospital.
 She later worked at the National Center for Mental Health (NCMH), where she became a Junior Resident.
 There, she met her husband, actor Joseph Estrada.

 In 1960, she was a training-fellow at the Royal Park Hospital in Melbourne, Australia and Ballarat Mental Hospital Department.
 She also served as a Training Fellow at Ararat Mental Hospital in 1961.
 In 1962, she returned to the Philippines and established the Mental Health Department at Davao General Hospital in Davao City.
 For fifteen years, starting in 1972, she has also been involved as a volunteer doctor at San Martin de Porres Charity Hospital in San Juan.

 Due to Estrada's extramarital affair with Guia Gomez in the 1960s, Ejercito separated from her husband for 18 years and moved to the United States with their three children.
 She and Estrada were seen reunited again when he ran for senator in 1987.